SparkPost/node-sparkpost/README.md

     * `options` - [see request modules options](https://github.com/mikeal/request#requestoptions-callback)
     * `options.uri` - can either be a full url or a path that is appended to `options.origin` used at initialization ([url.resolve](http://nodejs.org/api/url.html#url_url_resolve_from_to))
     * `options.debug` - setting to `true` includes full response from request client for debugging purposes
+    * `options.retries` - the number of times the client will retry an API call after a 5xx response.
+Defaults to 0.
 * **get | post | put | delete(options[, callback])**
     * `options` - see request options
     * Request method will be overwritten and set to the same value as the name of these methods.